ChainAgnostic/CAIPs/CAIPs/caip-211.md

 ## Specification

-Two properties are added to the scope objects requested in `optionalScopes` and optionally returned in `sessionScopes`.
+CAIP-211 adds two properties, either of which can be set in `requiredScopes` or in `optionalScopes` and, if authorized, optionally returned in `sessionScopes`.
 These are both [ordered] strings of arrays:

 1. `rpcEndpoints` is an array of zero or more URLs of RPC endpoints that the caller would prefer the respondent to use, ordered by preference.
 Each